An introduction to $p$-adic $L$-functions: The Coleman map

 The problem with this proposition is that such a power series $f$ is far from being unique, since we had an abundance of choices for each coefficient.
-In the usual spirit of Iwasawa theory, Coleman realised that it was possible to solve this problem by passing to the infinite tower $K_\infty$.
-Recall that we defined
+In the usual spirit of Iwasawa theory, Coleman realised that it was possible to solve this problem by passing to the infinite tower $K_\infty$, considering all $n$ simultaneously.

-where the projective limit is taken with respect to the norm maps $N_{n,n-1} : K_n \rightarrow K_{n-1}$.
-Coleman's theorem says that for each $u \in \UU_\infty$, there is a \emph{unique} power series $f_u$ satisfying the condition of the above proposition for all $n$.